octobercms/docs/3.x/cms/features/modals.md

 ## Modal Container

-The modal definition contains two `modal-dialog` elements.
+The following modal definition is generic and can be added to any page or layout.
+It contains two `modal-dialog` elements.
 The first is used as the target for the partial contents, and the second is used to show a loading state while the request loads.
-This modal definition is generic and can be added to any page or layout.

 ```html
 <div class="modal fade" id="siteModal">